2018 NFL Draft Predictions Released By ‘ESPN’

-The 2018 NFL Draft is scheduled to begin on Thursday night and there are quite a few questions about what will happen in the early stages.
+The 2018 NFL Draft is scheduled to begin on Thursday night, and there are quite a few questions about what will happen in the early stages.
 As the draft draws closer, ESPN has finally released their predictions for all 32 teams and what they think will end up happening when everything is said and done.

 Reading through the predictions that ESPN has made, there are many different surprises for fans.
 Whether those surprises be in the form of teams trading up or down, or perhaps the player that the team picked, there are quite a few intriguing scenarios that the Worldwide Leader in Sports offers for fans.